-- When your puppy is calm praise calmly as to not get her excited again.
+- When your puppy is calm praise her calmly so as to not get her excited again.

 19. GO THROUGH – To move ahead of the person turn around and position herself to be able to back up through a narrow doorway or passage.

-- Simple your puppy is doing the moonwalk (did that evoke a mental picture for you?)…seriously just taking steps backwards 🙂
+- Simple your puppy is doing the moonwalk (did that evoke a mental picture for you?)…seriously just taking steps backward 🙂

 21. FOLLOW – To move behind you as she moves forward through a door or passage.

 - Used when your puppy is tethered to a wheelchair or scooter.